Zztrans/blog/README.md

 ## shortcode

-Some shortcode in `markdown` for fancy viwriting.
+Some shortcode in `markdown` for flex writing.

 Great thanks to [cubercsl](https://github.com/cubercsl).